oeh-tnf/JKU-Games-Page/05_Veranstaltungsregeln-AGB.md

 The JKU GAMES follow the 2G-rule (vaccinated or recovered).<br>
 Please provide a valid 2G certificate and your ID at the entry point.<br>
 Please monitor your health status before and after the event!
 Only join us if you feel healthy, follow our contact tracing guidelines.<br>
-Refer to our covid prevention concept for more information!
+Refer to our covid-prevention concept for more information!

-<a href="https://games.oeh.jku.at/Covid_Präventionskonzept.pdf" target="_blank" rel="noopener noreferrer" class="button">AGBs</a>
+<a href="https://games.oeh.jku.at/Covid_Präventionskonzept.pdf" target="_blank" rel="noopener noreferrer" class="button">Covid-Präventionskonzept</a>

 We use the JKU's definition for what proof of vaccination/recovery is valid for how long (see link below), but as a rule of thumb: If the GreenCheck-App accepts it as 2G, so do we.